Examples for the standard conjecture of Hodge type: Main result and consequences

-\begin{corollary} For each prime $p$ and even integer $g \geqslant 4$, there exist infinitely many simple abelian varieties $A/\overline{\bF}_p$ of dimension $g$ that satisfy the standard conjecture of Hodge type and such that there exists a Tate class on $A$ which is not a Lefschetz class nor liftable as a Hodge class in characteristic zero. \end{corollary} \begin{corollary} For each prime $p$ and odd integer $g \geqslant 5$, there exist infinitely many abelian varieties $A/\overline{\bF}_p$ of dimension $g$ that satisfy the standard conjecture of Hodge type and such that there exists a Tate class on $A$ which is not a Lefschetz class nor liftable as a Hodge class in characteristic zero. \end{corollary} \begin{proof} Let $g' = g-1$, $g'$ is even and $g' \geqslant 4$, so that we can consider $A'$ the abelian variety of dimension $g'$ given by \ref{even_case}.
-Let $E$ be a supersingular elliptic curve, then $A = A' \times E$ is an abelian variety of dimension $g$, and it satisfies the standard conjecture of Hodge type if and only if $A'$ does.
-Hence $A$ satisfies the conjecture and the pullback of a non-liftable Tate class in $H^{g'}(A')$ by the projection $A \to A'$ is a Tate class in $H^{g'}(A)$ which is non-liftable. \end{proof} \begin{remark} In the proof that there is no lift of the Tate class to a CM abelian scheme of characteristic $0$, the complex multiplication plays a role through Shimura-Taniyama formula \ref{S-T_formula}. \\ But it can also be proved that there is no lift of the Tate class to any abelian scheme of characteristic $0$.
+Moreover, if $A_i$ is isogenous to $A_j$, then $A'_i$ is isogenous to $A'_j$.
+Hence $\End^0(A'_i) \cong \End^0(A'_j)$, which means that $L_i \cong L_j$ and $i = j$. \end{proof} \begin{remark} In the proof that there is no lift of the Tate class to a CM abelian scheme of characteristic $0$, the complex multiplication plays a role through Shimura-Taniyama formula \ref{S-T_formula}. \\ But it can also be proved that there is no lift of the Tate class to any abelian scheme of characteristic $0$.
 Indeed, results of Kisin--Madapusi--Shin about Honda--Tate for Shimura varieties of Hodge type \cite{KMS} reduce the question to the CM case. \end{remark}